10 Ways to Keep Motorcyclists Safe - Ohio Motorycycle Safety | KNR

 Share

-May is Motorcycle Safety Awareness Month, a month that urges all drivers to share the road with motorcyclists.
-Due to their size and visibility, motorcyclists are at an increased risk of being injured or killed in an Ohio motorcycle crash.
+As the weather heats up, more bikers are going to be on the road, which means drivers need to remember to share the road with motorcyclists.
+Due to their size and visibility, motorcycles are at an increased risk of being injured or killed in an Ohio motorcycle crash.

 At Kisling, Nestico & Redick, we’ve helped numerous individuals recover compensation for losses due to a motorcycle accident.
 Our experienced Ohio personal injury attorneys are familiar with the devastation these accidents can cause, which is why we’re troubled to learn of Ohio’s record concerning motorcycle accidents, accidents which should be preventable.